School Programs

 Discovery Boxes

 Our Discovery Boxes are filled with artifacts, documents, photographs, and teaching materials for check-out and use in the classroom.
-(Items from our “Great Depression” Discovery Box are pictured above.)
+Note in box descriptions those that are artifacts only.

 Discovery Boxes are free of charge and related to the history of the Arkansas Ozarks, specifically Benton, Boone, Carroll, Madison, Newton, and Washington counties.
-All Discovery boxes include a teacher’s manual with an artifact guide and teaching materials.
+Most boxes include a teacher’s manual with an artifact guide and teaching materials.

 • Boxes must be reserved in advance.